 The Holy Eucharist is the most important of the seven sacraments because, in this and in no other sacrament, we receive the very body and blood, soul and divinity of Jesus Christ.
 Innumerable, precious graces come to us through the reception of Holy Communion.

-Children in our parish prepare to receive their First Holy Communion through our religious education program.
+Children in our parish prepare to receive their First Holy Communion through the faith formation for youth offered.
 Please contact Shannon Cassidy, the Program Coordinator, with questions.